 - On average, domestic violence accounts for nearly 30 percent of Rockford’s violent crime.

-- In 2016, Illinois ranked eighth in the United States for reported human trafficking cases, with Rockford ranking second in the state, behind Chicago.
+- In 2016, Illinois ranked eighth in the United States for reported human trafficking cases.

 - The City of Rockford Human Services Department reports that an average of 25 percent of our homeless population were without a residence as a result of domestic violence.

 Mayor Tom McNamara spoke in great length about these issues during his campaign in 2016-17 and took action following his election in April 2017.
 To learn more about the current conditions, investigate regional and national best practices and propose solutions, he commissioned a report on both issues of domestic violence and human trafficking (DV/HT).
 That report was presented to City Council in October 2017, along with the recommendation to establish a Mayor’s Office on Domestic Violence & Human Trafficking Prevention.
 The City Council approved that recommendation several weeks later and a search began for an individual to lead the office.

 In January 2018, Jennifer Cacciapaglia was hired as manager of the office.
 She is an experienced attorney, former member of the City Legal Department and a founder of the Rockford Alliance Against Sexual Exploitation (RAASE).
 The Office brings together the work of numerous agencies and organizations throughout the community to collectively tackle the problems of domestic violence and human trafficking.
 The office created a Task Force, made up of key stakeholders, to shape the work of the office.